 Jim Charter passed on Easter Sunday in 2017, but Kay continues to care for the land, as she also continues to serve as Executive Director of Saving Birds.

 Saving Birds Thru Habitat was established in 2001 to help stem the decline of our migratory songbird population by teaching people of all ages how to protect, enhance and restore habitat for North American birds.
 Our Habitat Discovery Center grounds offer lessons on how to do just that.

-Two years after our founding, the Charters deeded four and a half acres of their land to Saving Birds for a home.
+Two years after our founding, the Charters deeded two acres of their land to Saving Birds for a home.
 Then Jim Charter headed up a group of volunteers in building our Habitat Discovery Center.
 Following that, the organization has added native trees, shrubs and native flower gardens around the property.
 The goal is to ultimately have it covered entirely with native plants (except for an area outside the Discovery Center for large gatherings).